Malnutrition – Healthy Food options for Weaning

 Do not look too far off into packaged food that may not have enough nutrients and that you may not be able to afford.

-Do not try to compare yourself to other households.
+Avoid comparing yourself to others.
 Remember that it is all about what is best for your own child.

 Very often, you can afford the best for your child if you look around you or in your backyard.

 Need some more recipe ideas quickly?
-Check out our healthy weaning foods infogram.
+Check out the weaning infogram above.

 References 1 Malnutrition in Sub – Saharan Africa: burden, causes and prospects.
 The PanAfrican Medical Journal, [e-journal] 15(120).
 2 London School of Hygiene and Tropical Medicine, 2009.
 3 UNICEF, 2016.
 The Faces of Nutrition.
 4 WHO, 2017.
 The Double Burden of Malnutrition.
 5 WHO, 2019.
 Breastfeeding.
 6 The Lasting Influences of Early Food-Related Variety Experience 7 National Health and Medical Research Council, 2012.
 Infant Feeding Guidelines.
 Canberra: National Health and Medical Research Council.
 8 Deepika, 2016.
 Apple with couscous.
 9 Baby puree with potato, carrots and courgette.
 10 Top 10 Baby Food Recipes for 8- to 10-Month-Olds.
 11 The Guardian, 2013.
 12 Nutrient Analysis of Indigenous Fortified Baby Weaning Foods from Nigerian Cereals.
 Nigerian Journal of Biotechenology.
 13 Prevalence of picky eaters among,Infants and toddlers and their caregivers' decisions about offering a new food.